 Some Chinese tech companies are much earlier adopters of new open source technologies than many of their American and European counterparts, in order to stay competitive in the growing and cutthroat Chinese Internet economy.
 JD.com, the e-commerce and logistics platform, began using Kuberentes in early 2016, less than a year after the container orchestration project was open sourced out of Google.
 It now runs one of the largest Kubernetes clusters in production.
 Didi Chuxing, the Uber of China that ate Uber China, openly states that using open source technology at scale is essential to scale up to its own lofty ambition.

-Using open source technology is one thing, but are these Chinese tech giants giving back and open sourcing their own project?
+Using open source technology is one thing, but are these Chinese tech giants giving back and open sourcing their own projects?
 Increasingly so.
 The impetus to open source can be traced back to the antitrust legal battle between Tencent and Qihoo360 (a large Internet security company) in 2010, the so-called “3Q War”, derived from Tencent’s dominant messaging app QQ and the first “Q” in Qihoo.
 The crux of the dispute was whether Tencent abused its dominant market position by bundling its own anti-virus software to squeeze out the likes of Qihoo, not unlike Microsoft’s bundling of Internet Explorer with Windows to squeeze out Netscape.
 Tencent eventually prevailed.
 This conflict, however, damaged Tencent’s reputation and catalyzed the company to begin to open source parts of its codebase to repair some of that damage.
 “Sunlight is the best disinfectant”, and open source is that sunlight in technology.

 Since then, almost all the major tech players have either open sourced some internal technology or created new ones in the open.
 They open source for a variety of competitive, strategic, and reputational reasons that I will discuss in future posts.
 Here’s a list of all the Chinese big tech companies’ GitHub pages, where most of their open source projects are hosted: